 Practice Makes Perfect

-If you would like to try some ice cream recipes made with a delicious custard base, here are some I recommend:
+If you would like to try some homemade ice cream recipes made with a delicious custard base, here are some I recommend:

 - Sexy Spices & Wildflower Honey Ice Cream

 - Rainier Cherry Chocolate Chip Ice Cream (coming soon!)